Preparing for a Texas Divorce? Consider These Steps

 Work closely with your knowledgeable Killeen divorce attorney to help ensure that your financial rights are well represented throughout the divorce process.
 If your divorcing spouse is in charge of your joint finances, it can make obtaining a reliable financial snapshot both more difficult and more important.

-Understand the Division of Marital Property in Texas
+Understand the Division of Property in Texas

 Move Forward with a Plan